SciML/DiffEqDocs.jl/docs/src/solvers/dae_solve.md

 # DAE Solvers

-## Recomended Methods
+## Recommended Methods

-For medium to low accuracy DAEs in mass matrix form, the `Rodas4` and `Rodas42` methods are good choices which will get good efficiency.
-The OrdinaryDiffEq.jl methods are also the only methods which allow for Julia-defined number types.
+For medium to low accuracy small numbers of DAEs in constant mass matrices form, the  `Rosenbrock23` and `Rodas5` methods are good choices which will get good efficiency if the mass matrix is constant. `Rosenbrock23` is better for low accuracy (error tolerance `<1e-4`) and `Rodas5` is better for high accuracy.
-For high accuracy (error `<1e-7`) on problems of `Vector{Float64}` defined in mass matrix form, `radau` is an efficient method.
+Another choice at high accuracy is `RadauIIA5`.

+If the mass matrices are not constant, the Rosenbrock methods are not applicable.
+In that case, `RadauIIA5` or BDF methods like `QBDF` tend to perform well, with `RadauIIA5` doing best for high accuracy.

 If the problem cannot be defined in mass matrix form, the recommended method for performance is `IDA` from the Sundials.jl package if you are solving problems with `Float64`.
-It's a very well-optimized method, and allows you to have a little bit of control over the linear solver to better tailor it to your problem.
-A similar algorithm is `daskr`.
-Which one is more efficient is problem-dependent.
+If Julia types are required, currently `DABDF2` is the best method.

 ## [Full List of Methods](@id dae_solve_full)

+#### Initialization Schemes

+For all OrdinaryDiffEq.jl methods, an initialization scheme can be set with a common keyword argument `initializealg`.
+The choices are:

+- `BrownFullBasicInit`: For Index-1 DAEs implicit DAEs and and semi-explicit DAEs in mass matrix form.
+Keeps the differential variables constant.
+Requires `du0` when used on a `DAEProblem`.
+- `ShampineCollocationInit`: For Index-1 DAEs implicit DAEs and and semi-explicit DAEs in mass matrix form.
+Changes both the differential and algebraic variables.

 ### OrdinaryDiffEq.jl (Implicit ODE)